 We’ll get deep into TVs and what’s new in television technology, including looking at smart televisions, 4K and 8K TVs and whether they’re worth it.
 We’ll also dig in on some great audio choices that will really help you kick your home theatre up a notch.
 And then there’s the other technologies: streaming devices, peripherals, toys and other productivity gadgets that will help you make the most out of your home theater.
 Keep your eyes on this space for the next month as we celebrate home theatre month, and be prepared to learn a lot.

 And of course, if you have any ideas we should be looking into, technology you’re curious about, or burning questions you want answered, drop me a line with your suggestions.
-I asked on Twitter last month for your topic ideas and musings (Follow me @ErinLYYC) and many of your ideas will indeed become blog topics in September.
+I asked last month for your topic ideas and musings (follow me on Instagram @ErinLYYC and on Facebook) and many of your ideas will indeed become blog topics in September.
 Keep the feedback coming!